 The 7th Circuit was, however, concerned that the district court had used a motion to dismiss to end the case.
 Defendants argued that the incorporation-by-reference doctrine permitted them to submit the videos to support their motion without turning the motion into one for summary judgment.
 Although the appellate court stated it made “good sense” to apply that incorporation doctrine beyond documents to videos or television programs, no other appellate court had reached that issue.
 Under those circumstances, the appellate court felt no need to enlarge “the role” of a 12(b)(6) motion when the court could just as easily “treat” the motion to dismiss as one for summary judgment.

-Plaintiff argued that, if it were now faced with a summary judgment motion, it would be disadvantaged by a lack of opportunity for discovery.
-It stated that, when the case was before the district court on a motion to dismiss, it could not have asked for discovery.
+Plaintiff argued , if it were now faced with a summary judgment motion, it would be disadvantaged by a lack of opportunity for discovery.
+It stated, when the case was before the district court on a motion to dismiss, it could not have asked for discovery.
 The appellate court responded, “that is hard to believe.
 The caption on a motion does not have some independent authority that litigants or courts must respect.”

 A Clear Case of Fair Use